Anti-glomerular basement membrane blood test

 The glomerular basement membrane is the part of the kidney that helps filter waste and extra fluid from the blood.

 Anti-glomerular basement membrane antibodies are antibodies against this membrane.
 They can lead to kidney damage.
-This article describes the blood test to detect these antibodies.
+This article describes the blood test used to detect these antibodies.

 How the Test is Performed